krb5/krb5/doc/rst_source/krb_admins/backup_host.rst

 Backups of secure hosts
 =======================

-.. note:: This document was copied from **Kerberos V5 System
-          Administrator's Guide** with minor changes.
-Currently it is under review.
-Please, send your feedback, corrections and additions to krb5-bugs@mit.edu.
-Your contribution is
-          greatly appreciated.

 When you back up a secure host, you should exclude the host's keytab file from the backup.
 If someone obtained a copy of the keytab from a backup, that person could make any host masquerade as the host whose